Magnetic Resonance Cholangiopancreatography (MRCP)

 - There is a very slight risk of an allergic reaction if contrast material is injected.
 Such reactions are usually mild and easily controlled by medication.
 If you experience allergic symptoms, a radiologist or other physician will be available for immediate assistance.

 - Reaction to the oral contrast given at some institutions for MRCP is very rare.
-Also, the oral contrast used at some institutions may have an unpleasant taste and cause temporary fullness, but most patients usually tolerate it well.
+Also, the oral contrast used at some institutions may have an unpleasant taste and cause temporary fullness, but most patients tolerate it well.

 - Manufacturers of intravenous contrast indicate mothers should not breastfeed their babies for 24-48 hours after contrast medium is given.
 However, both the American College of Radiology (ACR) and the European Society of Urogenital Radiology note that the available data suggest that it is safe to continue breastfeeding after receiving intravenous contrast.
 For further information please consult the ACR Manual on Contrast Media and its references.